cubantonystark/RaspAp_Cell_Hat/README.md

 With the prerequisites done, you can proceed with either the Quick installer or Manual installation steps below.

-6.Once the installation is done, we need to allow iptable rules to direct traffic to/from the internet through our usb device.
+6.Once the installation is done, we need to allow iptable rules to direct traffic to/from the internet through our cellular hat.

 ```
 sudo iptables -t nat -A POSTROUTING -o usb0 -j MASQUERADE